 Use data-driven creatives to personalize your creative’s look and feel for different customer segments.
-For example, you can show one creative message to people age 40 and over, and a different creative message to people under 40.
+For example, you can show one creative message to people in London, and a different creative message to people in Tokyo.
 You can swap any element in a dynamic creative, including call-to-action (CTA) text, exit URLs, images, and more.

 Benefits of data-driven creatives